 Analogue to the new regulations for waterproofing that has contact with the ground, the planning principles that are also in the DIN 18534 are stated in Part 1 of the norm.
 The further parts of the standard (Part 2 - Part 6) not only contain material-specific regulations, but also detailed information about models with the respective sealing types.

 Part 3 of the DIN 18534 lays out the requirements for fluid sealing materials.
 In addition to polymer dispersions (DM), the sealing type of the crack-bridging mineral water proofing grouts are shown here.

 The flexible, polymer-modified thick coating Remmers MB 2K fulfils all the specifications of the new DIN 18534.
 In combination with the fleece-laminated joint binders of the VF series, Remmers also offers all-round approved systems for damp protection below tile coverings.

 A simple system structure with MB 2K+ saves material and time.
 Whether it is applied by trowel or brush, thanks to its smooth consistency, the new MB 2K+ can be applied very simply and evenly on the surface that is to be waterproofed.

 The innovative bonding process ensures that the waiting times are short.
 After just 4 hours, the curing reaction has advanced to the point that applicaton of further treatments is easy.

 Article No. 3014

 Multi-functional building waterproofing Combines the properties of flexible and crack-bridging mineral waterproofing grouts (MWG; AbP as per PG-MDS/FPD) and bitumen thick coatings (PMBC; U report according to DIN EN 15814)

 Article No. 5071

-High-quality, premium waterproofing tape based on nitrile rubber and coated with non-woven fabric
+High-quality, premium sealing tape based on nitrile rubber and coated with non-woven fabric